WilliamBUG/Assistant-Zero/README.md

 # 📍 **Assistant-Zero Roadmap**

-In the first stage, we investigate the function-calling capability of VLMs.
+In the first stage, we investigate the function-calling capability of VLMs and train the visual agent through reinforcement learning.

-### 📌 **Stage 1: Visual Agent (Q1 2025)**
+### 📌 **Stage 1: Visual Agent (Q1-Q2 2025)**

 - ✅ Build offline eval pipeline (Android control + AITZ + multimodal tasks)
 - ✅ Debug the training framework, and run the first batch.
 - ✅ Set up + debug the Android World framework.
-- ⬜ Develop agents for online interaction experiments.
+- ✅ Develop agents for online interaction experiments.
-- ⬜ Design algorithm + produce data.
+- ✅ Design algorithm + produce data.
-- ⬜ Test VLMs with SFT for function calls.
+- ✅ Test VLMs with SFT for function calls.
 - ⬜ Test VLMs with RL for function calls.
-- ⬜ Quantize + deploy to phones
+- ⬜ ~~Quantize + deploy to phones~~ (require further system research and adaptation)
 - ⬜ Open source preparation

 ---